brunopiato/proj_4flow/README.md

 #### 4.3.2 Complaint Fact Load

-- Phase 1: raw insert from staging.stg_complaint into dw.fact_complaint (idempotent)
+- Phase 1: raw insert from `staging.stg_complaint` into `dw.fact_complaint` (idempotent)
-- Phase 2: enrichment of pickup_station_id using the current pickup station dimension (direct match on complaint pickup station identifier in the simplified scenario)
+- Phase 2: enrichment of `pickup_station_id` using the current pickup station dimension (direct match on complaint pickup station identifier in the simplified scenario)

 #### 4.3.3 Delivery Event Fact Load

-- Raw insert from staging.stg_delivery_event into dw.fact_delivery_event (idempotent)
+- Raw insert from `staging.stg_delivery_event` into `dw.fact_delivery_event` (idempotent)
-- No pickup station dimension enrichment is performed for delivery events in this simplified scope due to inconsistent identifiers
+- No pickup station dimension enrichment is performed for delivery events in this simplified scope due to inconsistent identifiers in reference table

 <br>